Skip to main content

 Foreign Trade

-These actions focus on the inspection control carried out after customs clearance of the elements of the taxes levied on foreign trade.
-Generally for all imports, this control focuses on the customs value, origin and tariff classification of the goods.
+These actions focus on inspection control carried out after customs clearance of the elements of taxes that tax foreign trade.
+In general, for all imports, this control focuses on the customs value, origin and tariff classification of the goods.

-With respect to customs value control, fraud in this field has different possible variables.
-On the one hand, situations in which the real price of the goods does not correspond to the commercial documentation presented at the time of customs clearance, highlighting the risk posed by the growth of electronic commerce, given the existing simplifications for this type of shipment.
-Small in size, as a general rule, can facilitate the declaration of values that are lower than the real ones.
+With regard to customs value control, fraud in this field has different possible variables.
+On the one hand, there are situations in which the actual price of the goods does not correspond to the commercial documentation presented at the time of customs clearance, highlighting the risk posed by the growth of electronic commerce, since the existing simplifications for this type of small shipment, as a general rule, can facilitate the declaration of values lower than the actual ones.
 There are also cases in which, when there are concepts to include in the customs value, under the concept of adjustments to the price paid or payable, the value has not increased.
-Finally, the concurrence of circumstances, especially the relationship, that prevent the use of the transaction value and force the use of secondary valuation methods.
+Finally, the concurrence of circumstances, especially the connection, that prevent the use of the transaction value and force the use of secondary valuation methods.

-Regarding the review of the origin of the merchandise, fraud consists of making the connection between the merchandise and the manufacturer disappear, by presenting certificates of origin and false or adulterated invoices, or making sales - real or fictitious - in the country of origin. real with other third countries with preferential treatment or without anti-dumping duties, or by incorrectly applying the additional code that is approved for certain exporters and which entails the payment of an anti-dumping duty lower than the general or zero amount.
+As regards the review of the origin of the goods, fraud consists of making the connection between the goods and the manufacturer disappear by presenting false or adulterated certificates of origin and invoices, or by making sales - real or fictitious - in the real country of origin with other third countries with preferential treatment or without anti-dumping duties, or by incorrectly applying the additional code approved for certain exporters and which entails the payment of an anti-dumping duty lower than the general one or of zero amount.

-Fraud in the tariff classification of goods consists of declaring a different heading than the one actually applicable, which will lead to the application of a lower tariff duty than what really corresponds, even evading an anti-dumping duty.
+Fraud in the tariff classification of goods consists of declaring a heading different from that actually applicable, which will lead to the application of a lower tariff rate than is actually applicable, even evading an anti-dumping duty.

 With respect to importing agricultural or fishing products, the tax risks from previous years are generally maintained: undervaluation, incorrect customs classification and false declarations of preferential origin.
-The experience acquired over time has served to create the appropriate risk profiles, which have made it possible to carry out detailed monitoring of importing companies or to address, to the extent possible, the fraud situations detected.
+The experience acquired over time has served to create appropriate risk profiles, which have allowed for detailed monitoring of importing companies or to address, to the extent possible, any fraud situations detected.

-Regarding the actions carried out in 2022, it is necessary to make special reference to the control of fraud in the field of electronic commerce.
+Regarding the actions carried out in 2022, special reference must be made to fraud control in the field of electronic commerce.
 The existence of two business flows such as B2C and B2B implies the need to act differently given the different characteristics they present.
-The main characteristic of the B2C business model associated with electronic commerce is the huge volume of small packages with a multitude of recipients, most of which are not identified by the NIF.
+The main characteristic of the B2C business model associated with electronic commerce is the huge volume of small packages with a multitude of recipients, most of whom are not identified by their NIF.
 The introduction of this type of shipment benefits from simplifications through a reduced declaration of data such as the Low Value declaration or through some simplification in the import declaration.
-The increase experienced in this type of commerce makes it necessary to intensify controls over it, both at the time of dispatch and subsequently.
-The B2B Business Model implies that a seller can supply his products in a short period of time to his clients, for which it is necessary that the merchandise is already close to him at the time of sale.
-If the merchandise originates from a third country, the only way for the seller to shorten delivery times is to previously import the merchandise, before it is offered through the corresponding window on the internet or Marketplace.
+The increase in this type of trade makes it necessary to intensify controls over it, both at the time of dispatch and afterwards.
+The B2B business model implies that a seller can supply its products to its customers in a short period of time, for which it is necessary that the merchandise is already close to the seller at the time of sale.
+If the goods originate from a third country, the only way for the seller to shorten delivery times is to import the goods before they are offered through the corresponding online window or Marketplace.
 The identification of these sellers who market their products through different platforms is not possible without their cooperation.
 For this reason, the Tax Agency has promoted the signing of agreements with different platforms.

 As for VAT on imports and the control of applying reduced rates, the aim is to regularise the tax situation of taxpayers who have paid inferior VAT amounts upon import to those actually due, due to the incorrect application of the tax rate.

-In terms VAT on imports and the exemption on releases into free circulation, there can be two types of fraud: the release for free circulation carried out in Spain for subsequent shipment to another Member State, without such shipment taking place, taking advantage of the exemption, and the release for free circulation in another Member State, with subsequent shipment to Spain of the imported merchandise without declaration by the Spanish taxable person of the taxable event, intra-community acquisition or similar operation (in this case mutual assistance is necessary).
+In terms VAT on imports and the exemption on releases into free circulation, there can be two types of fraud: the release for free circulation carried out in Spain for subsequent shipment to another Member State, without such shipment taking place, benefiting from the exemption, and the release for free circulation in another Member State, with subsequent shipment to Spain of the imported goods without declaration by the Spanish taxpayer of the taxable event, intra-Community acquisition or similar operation (in this case mutual assistance is necessary).
 In both cases, the subsequent deliveries of goods in Spain subject to VAT may not have declared this tax.

 Repression of smuggling, money laundering and other frauds

-In terms of combating smuggling and money laundering, the Customs Surveillance units carry out actions aimed at repressing smuggling and illicit trafficking of narcotics, tobacco, counterfeit products and other goods, as well as related money laundering, also including the air-naval protection of the border in coordination with other State agencies with a presence at sea.
+In the fight against smuggling and money laundering, the Customs Surveillance units carry out actions aimed at suppressing the smuggling and illicit trafficking of narcotics, tobacco, counterfeit products and other items, as well as related money laundering, also including air and naval protection of the border in coordination with other State agencies with a presence at sea.

-The Customs Surveillance units also carry out control and support actions for the rest of the areas of the Customs and Excise Department, which include preventive controls in customs premises through non-intrusive inspection techniques, currency controls, and control of the security of the international transport chain.
+Customs Surveillance units also carry out control and support actions for other areas of the Customs and Excise Department, including preventive controls in customs premises using non-intrusive inspection techniques, currency controls, and control of the security of the international transport chain.

 They also carry out activities to combat tax fraud and the black market economy, collaborating with other Departments of the Tax Agency, either in the criminal sphere or in administrative channels.
 The growing complexity of fraud, as well as the internationalisation of its structures, requires external coordination and the need to optimise the Tax Agency's resources through cooperation and collaboration between the different functional divisions.

-The figures on smuggling and the actions carried out during this year are set out in Table 36.
-Actions to combat smuggling and in the Table No. 37.
-Main actions of Customs Surveillance (Annex).
+The figures on smuggling and on the actions carried out during this year are shown in Table No. 36.
+Actions to combat smuggling and in Table No. 37.
+Main Customs Surveillance actions (Annex).

 Management control in Customs